Forecasting Arctic Temperatures With Quantile Machine Learning: Statistical Methods

 \section{Statistical Methods}

 The analyses to follow produce legitimate forecasts from supervised machine learning applied to temporal data.
-Holdout samples are used to construct provably valid prediction regions.
+Holdout samples are used for forecasting and to construct provably valid prediction regions.
 The statistical framework is an interlocking set of procedures.
-After a search in Google Scholar, their combination appear to be novel.
-Each component is discussed in a grounded manner when deployed.
-Appendix~A provides a step-by-step synopsis.
+To the author's knowledge, this combination of methods has not previously been applied to Arctic temperature forecasting.
+In the next section, each component is discussed in a grounded manner as the procedures are applied.
+A step-by-step statistical synopsis is provided in the appendix.